prometheus/blackbox_exporter/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     - Please give your PR a title in the form "area: short description".
-For example "tsdb: reduce disk usage by 95%"
+For example "prober: adding metric to expose certificate fingerprint info"

     - Please sign CNCF's Developer Certificate of Origin and sign-off your commits by adding the -s / --signoff flag to `git commit`.
 See https://github.com/apps/dco for more information.